 Students who submit a request in compliance with University regulation or with approved DSA will be able to write their deferred examination during the School's deferred examination period.
 No further extensions of deferred exams shall be granted.
 The format and covered content of the deferred examination may be different from that of the originally scheduled examination.
-The deferred exam may be closed-book, cumulative and comprehensive and may include all subjects/topics of the textbook whether they have been covered in class or not.
-Any request for deferred standing on medical grounds must include an Attending Physician's Statement form; a "Doctor's Note" will not be accepted.
+The deferred exam may

-School of Administrative Studies deferred exams for the Fall 2021 term will be scheduled with the regularly scheduled final examinations of the Winter 2022 term.
+School of Administrative Studies deferred exams for the Winter 2022 term will be scheduled with the regularly scheduled final examinations of the Summer 2022 term.